osilander/203.311/Portfolio1-help/Portfolio1-help.md

          exact = NULL, conf.level = 0.95, continuity = FALSE, ...)
 ```

 Which is slightly difficult to interpret.
-I only have three options:
-1. Ask a classmate
-2. Ask a lecturer/demonstrator
-3. Google

-A second Google of "cor.test Tutorial" gives a [YouTube video](https://youtu.be/XaNKst8ODEQ) as nearly the top hit, which could be more helpful.
-A quick view shows that the author shows `cor.test` help (1:12).
-Interestingly, in this video we see that the author does a plot almost immediately (1:21).
-At 4:42, an "all-vs-all" plot is shown.
+I can try a slightly different strategy.
+For example, a second Google of "cor.test Tutorial" gives a [YouTube video](https://youtu.be/XaNKst8ODEQ) as nearly the top hit.
+A quick view shows that the author shows `cor.test` help (1m 12s).
+Interestingly, in this video we see that the author does a plot almost immediately (1m 21s).
+At 4m 42s, an "all-vs-all" plot is shown.
 I cn decide whether this would be useful in the case of this Portfolio Assessment.

 #### to be continued